 * Retailers report Aug sales, Costco tops forecasts

-NEW YORK, Sept 5 (Reuters) - U.S. stock index futures were little changed Thursday, as investors were reluctant to make big bets following steep gains in the previous session, and ahead of data that could provide a clue on the timing of changes to monetary policy.
+NEW YORK, Sept 5 (Reuters) - U.S. stocks were poised to open little changed Thursday, as investors were reluctant to make big bets following a strong start to the month and ahead of data that could alter expectations for any changes to monetary policy.

-The data will be examined for insight into the strength of the labor market going into Friday's closely watched payroll report, and also for clues about when the U.S. Federal Reserve might begin to ease its accommodative monetary policies, which have been credited with fueling the market's gains in 2013.
-While many investors expect stimulus to slow from September, weak data could spur the central bank to delay any change to policy.
+Economic data on the labor market provided few surprises ahead of Friday’s closely watched payroll report, and did little to alter investor speculation about when the U.S. Federal Reserve might begin to ease its accommodative monetary policies, credited with fueling the equity market’s gains in 2013.

-S&P 500 futures fell 0.1 point but remained slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures rose 6 points and Nasdaq 100 futures rose 3.25 points.
+S&P 500 futures rose 0.4 point and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures shed 9 points and Nasdaq 100 futures rose 0.25 point.

 Retail stocks will be in focus as the group reports its August sales data.
 Costco Wholesale Corp reported same-store sales that beat expectations despite lower fuel prices.
 [ID: nL4N0H11MV]

-Astex Pharmaceuticals rose 3.4 percent to $8.55 before the bell after Otsuka Pharmaceutical agreed to buy the company for $886 million.
+Astex Pharmaceuticals rose 2.9 percent to $8.51 in premarket trading after Otsuka Pharmaceutical agreed to buy the company for $886 million.
 [ID: nL4N0H11BD]

 A source familiar with the matter told Reuters that the U.S. government was unlikely to block Chinese meat company Shuanghui International’s $4.7 billion deal to buy Smithfield Foods Inc on national security grounds.